 That’s why the choice of your Paris photographer needs to be based on more than a cursory view of her photo galleries.

-In fact, the personality and energy of your artist have a huge impact on your photo experience … and, by extension, the quality of your Paris engagement and how you’ll remember Paris.
+In fact, the personality, communication, experience and energy of your artist have a huge impact on your photo experience … and, by extension, the quality of your Paris engagement photos.

 Raving 5-Star reviews and heartfelt testimonials are a brilliant place to find out what others have to say about the photographer you’re considering.

 A world-class Paris engagement session is quintessentially about fun, flow, romance, and a delightful mix of powerful connection and emotionally engaging photos.

 What are great Paris engagement photos anyway?

 Well, the simple answer is that great Paris engagement photos are pictures you’ll love for the rest of your life … memories of the unique magical connection you and your significant other shared in the City of Lights.

 But there’s more … Paris engagement photos should confidently embrace iconic Parisian landmarks and capture the energy that made you feel so alive and in love as a couple.

 Hey, it’s ok and encouraged to have a laugh and be silly.